coqui-ai/STT-models/frisian/itml/v0.1.0/MODEL_CARD.md

 ## Intended use

-Speech-to-Text for the [Chuvash Language](https://en.wikipedia.org/wiki/Chuvash_language) on 16kHz, mono-channel audio.
+Speech-to-Text for the [Frisian Language](https://en.wikipedia.org/wiki/Frisian_languages) on 16kHz, mono-channel audio.

 ## Performance Factors